 The Policy Corner is an inclusive, independent platform for students and young professionals to publish research-based articles on global issues.
-Our mission is to empower young scholars to engage in public debate while providing readers with innovative commentaries on current policy challenges.
+Our mission is to empower young scholars to engage in public debate and learn the skills needed to transfer specialized knowledge into the policy world.
+For readers, we aim to provide innovative commentaries on current policy challenges.
 All articles are subject to double-blind peer review, providing contributors constructive feedback on their argument and writing.

 The Policy Corner was founded in 2016 by a group of eleven master’s students studying international affairs at the Free University of Berlin and Sciences Po Paris.
 The majority of our core team is currently based in Berlin.
 Since October 2016 our team has been supported by six master’s students at Sciences Po, who are contributing as members of a Projet Collectif.
-Currently, we are in the process of setting up multiple local chapters of The Policy Corner around the world.
+Currently, we are in the process of setting up multiple local chapters of The Policy Corner around the world, fore example in Maputo, Paris and Wellington.
 This effort is generously supported by the German Academic Scholarship Foundation (Studienstiftung).

 Alina is co-founder of The Policy Corner e.V..
 She contributes to the strategic direction of the association, is a copy-editor, and supports the creation of new policy writing networks.
 In the framework of the Mercator Fellowship on International Affairs, Alina works on climate risk management.